damianhakert/damianhakert.github.io/source/strategy/index.html.md

 6. Within 2016 we'll switch from TCV to ARR as the metric for bonuses.

 7. Monthly incentive for the whole company ($100 dinner) if we make our sales goal.
+DONE

-## Operations 2016
+## People Operations 2016

-1. [Respond to all community communication](https://dev.gitlab.org/gitlab/organization/issues/306) and have reliable response times.

-2. Include goals and promotion criteria in all job descriptions.
+1. Include goals and promotion criteria in all job descriptions.

-3. Develop great recruiting, hiring, onboarding, offboarding practices with full time HR and recruiter.
+2. Develop great recruiting, hiring, onboarding, offboarding practices with full time HR and recruiter.

-4. To keep our great culture we need to institutionalize feedback.
+3. To keep our great culture we need to institutionalize feedback.

-5. Sponsor initiatives and hire in countries that have low opportunity.
+4. Sponsor initiatives and hire in countries that have low opportunity.

 ## Production Engineering 2016

-1. A highly available GitLab.com that feels fast and has little downtime.
+1. A highly available GitLab.com that [feels fast](https://gitlab.com/gitlab-com/operations/issues/182) and has little downtime.

-2. [Free CI runners for everyone](https://dev.gitlab.org/gitlab/gitlab-ci/issues/322) for at least as long as our Azure and DO credits last.
+2. [Free CI runners for everyone](https://dev.gitlab.org/gitlab/gitlab-ci/issues/322) for at least as long as our credits last.
+DONE

 3. Foster leadership that stresses radiating knowledge in code, documentation, and blog articles.